-Your company is strongly committed to continued measures and complying with all relevant legislation and standards especially ISO 9001:2008 and ISO 14001:2004.
+Your company is strongly committed to continued improvement of its environmental management system by adaptation of appropriate pollution prevention measures and complying with all relevant legislation and standards especially ISO 9001:2008 and ISO 14001:2004.
 Company is also committed to the slogan of "safety starts from the entrance".
-Trainings, awareness sessions and workshops are held continually at the plant for safety measures, emergency response and preparedness, chemical spillages, chlorine leakage, security and fire fighting drills etc. During the year under review various
+Trainings, awareness sessions and workshops are held continually at the plant for safety measures, emergency response and preparedness, chemical spillages, chlorine leakage, security and fire fighting drills etc. During the year under review various courses/ workshops/awareness sessions were held at the site.
+On average 350 persons are trained per year on the above mentioned subjects.